-Companies confront a new climate challenge: home offices
+Companies confront a new climate challenge: Home offices

-Tech and financial companies leading efforts to cut climate changing emissions are finding a new challenge from remote work: the CO2 spewing out of home offices.
+Tech and financial companies leading efforts to cut climate changing emissions are finding a new challenge from remote work: The carbon dioxide spewing out of home offices.

+It turns out that home set-ups popularised by the COVID-19 pandemic are eroding some of the climate benefit of abandoned commutes.

-"Emissions didn't go away," said Amanda von Almen, head of emissions reduction at Salesforce.com Inc. "They just shifted to another area."
+"Emissions didn't go away," said Amanda von Almen, head of emissions reduction at Salesforce.
+"They just shifted to another area."

 Half of 20 big companies Reuters spoke to, including Salesforce, have estimated emissions from home offices.